Liam Napier: How Ireland made the case for No 1 in the world against the All Blacks

 This clinical performance, which proved Chicago was no fluke and Ireland are indeed serious World Cup contenders, is all the more impressive for it coming without Conor Murray, Sean O'Brien, Robbie Henshaw and Dan Leavy.

-With their fans roaring, singing, throughout and riding every play of the absorbing contest, one befitting of the top two teams, Ireland expertly controlled this match.
+With their phenomenal shoulder-to-shoulder fans roaring, singing, throughout and riding every moment of the absorbing contest, one befitting of the top two teams, Ireland expertly controlled this match.

 The All Blacks have now had flaws exposed this season by South Africa, England and Ireland and while it is far from panic stations, concerns are evident with the pinnacle event so close.